sunpy/sunpy.org/contribute.rst

 SunPy is fiscally sponsored by `NumFOCUS`_.

-If you like SunPy and want to support our goal "to facilitate and promote the use and development of a community-led, free and open-source solar data-analysis software based on the scientific Python environment", consider making a `donation`_ to our project.
+If you like SunPy and want to support our goal to facilitate and promote the use and development of a community-led, free and open-source solar data-analysis software based on the scientific Python environment, consider making a `donation`_ to our project.

 |numfocus-logo|